noahehall/theBookOfNoah/_javascript.md

     3. catching (value -> recovery):
       + javascript calls the NEXT CATCH in the chain when an error occurs or a promise is rejected
       ```
-        all of the below are the
+        all of the below are the same
         .catch(....)
         .then(undefined, rejectFunc)
         .then(resolve, rejectFunc)